pmean/introduction-to-sql/modules/5508-02-assignments.md

 Graded: 3 points, one point deduction if submitted after deadline

-1. Use table patient_type table in the EHR data mart.
+M02-Q01.
+Use table patient_type table in the EHR data mart.
 Order all the fields by Pat_type_desc and print just the first four rows from the table.
 Please note that if you are using SAS to access a SQL database, you need to use the keyword monotonic.

-2. Use the cigarettes table in the melange database.
+M02-Q02.
+Use the cigarettes table in the melange database.
 Find and print all of the records for cigarettes that have an ampersand (&) in their name.

-3. Put all your code and output in a single PDF file.
+Put all your code and output in a single PDF file.

 Note: You can find data dictionaries for all tables used in this class in [Markdown format][git1].

 ### Quiz02

+Please review the videos in this module before taking this quiz.

 1. The SQL statement, where name like '%Simon', will look for names that ...